-With over twenty years experience across internet and mobile technologies, Andrew has founded six tech startups and advised hundreds more as a mentor or consultant to tech businesses.
+With over twenty years experience across internet and mobile technologies, Andrew has founded six tech startups with one exit, four fails and one TBD; and advised hundreds more as a board member, consultant or mentor.

-Other startups included InTraining (2000) an interactive fitness website with Olympian and six times Commonwealth Games winner Dave Morgan, and DinnerDateAuctions one of the services to ever use interactive SMS.
-Raising capital after the dot-com crash was tough and neither service succeeded.
+Other startups included “InTraining” (2000) an interactive fitness website with Olympian and six times Commonwealth Games winner Dave Morgan, and “DinnerDateAuctions” one of the services to ever use interactive SMS.

 In 2007 he invented and patented trust-network technology to solve the problem of accurate personal recommendations on your mobile, i.e. how to find restaurants and other places nearby you’re guaranteed to like.
-Rejecting a US acquisition offer to instead take further funding to grow the business two months after the investment the VCs got cold feet and sought a B2B strategy, today Rummble has become Seldon.
+Having rejected a US acquisition offer ultimately some investors sought a B2B strategy; today “Rummble” still operates as “Seldon”.

 In 2012 in San Francisco Andrew Co-Founded Taploid, a digital magazine which used NLP to automatically generate interesting stories from social platforms.

-Since 2014 Andrew has been a Co-Founder of 7percent Ventures, bringing a bold and ambitious US style of investment to the UK and beyond.
+Since 2014 Andrew has been a Founding Partner at “7percent Ventures“, bringing a bold and ambitious US style of investment to the UK and beyond.